gyorilab/emmaa/doc/reports/month15_report.rst

 In addition, we also found a number of cases where the failure of the Ras Model to pass a test highlighted errors in the underlying machine reading underlying the test.
-For example, the Melanoma Model included the test "PTEN ubuitinates PTEN", which was derived from jointly incorrect extractions from three distinct sentences.
+For example, the Melanoma Model included the test "PTEN ubiquitinates PTEN", which was derived from jointly incorrect extractions from three distinct sentences.
 As the Ras Model is extended to cover more of the true biology of the Ras pathway, we anticipate that failed tests will be increasingly likely to